hyperion-rt/hyperion/docs/setup/setup_dust.rst

     # set dust properties here
     d.write('mydust.hdf5')

+.. note:: Carefully look at the warnings that are raised when writing the dust
+          file, as these may indicate issues that will have an impact on the radiative transfer.
+See `Common warnings`_ for more details.

 It is also possible to plot the dust properties::

     d.plot('mydust.png')

 which gives a plot that can be used to get an overview of all the dust
 properties:

 .. image:: example_dust.png